Rasaf-Ibrahim/Module-Bundler-Boilerplates/Readme.md

 > ### "Main branch is empty but there are some other branches in this repository.
-Each branch has a different project."
+Each branch has a different boilerplate."